visakan4/shopifyBackEndChallenge/README.md

 5. Execute the query
 6. If the query execution is successful set the shopStatus to SHOP_DELETED and statusCode to 201.
 7. If the query is not successful set the shopStatus to SHOP_NOT_DELETED and statusCode to 409 and get the error message.
-8. Form the response JSON(with error message) and return it.
+8. Form the response JSON(if failed with error message) and return it.

 REQUEST